 In this age of ubiquitous connectivity, building a solid online reputation is key for the success of your business.
 As noted by Forbes, approximately 90% of consumers read online reviews before visiting a business.
 Moreover, consumers read an average of 10 online reviews before feeling that a local business is trustworthy.

 The truth is that 10 reviews aren’t too many at all, and if at least one review of your business is poor, it can really skew your results and make your products or services seem lesser than they are.
 Maybe there have been payment failures because of gateway problems.
 Amending the problems and getting in touch with experts who could lead you to get better payment options (such as https://www.easypaydirect.com/) could be the way to go about.
+If there are negative reviews due to how your website looks and the navigation of it, this too can be easily rectified as you do not want to drive people away because of the way it is shown which includes things like layout, color scheme, wording, etc. You can get into contact with a web design melbourne company such as cultivatedigital.com.au, for example, to discuss with them what can be done so your negative reviews calm down.
 These kinds of problems are the ones that could create problems for your business.
 There is no way to avoid online reviews, but there is a way to deal with them in a way that will make your business seem even more trustworthy and influential than before.
+There are review sites offering helpful reviews which support you in building your business, such as the Thumbtack reviews for home service professionals.

 Taking Responsibility, Quickly